intrahealth/gofr/docs/developer_guide/key_cloak.md

 The initial server configuration includes an administrator account assigned the  **administrator** role in keycloak by default.

 This account and password should be immediately changed after installation.

+!!! important Install keycloak only if you want to use it as an identity provider.
+Follow instructions in here <https://www.keycloak.org/docs/latest/getting_started/index.html#installing-the-server> to install keycloak.

+ Modify keycloak base URL to keycloak/auth by changing web-context in standalone/configuration/standalone.xml to keycloak/auth.

+ This will make keycloak accessible via <http://localhost:8080/keycloak/auth>

+ Copy GOFR keycloak theme to keycloak

+     cp -r gofr/resources/keycloak/themes/gofr keycloak/themes/

+ Load GOFR keycloak realm

+  Before loading the realm, make sure that Keycloak is running, if not running, please use below command to start it

+     bin/standalone.sh

+  To load the realm, first login to keycloak by running below command

+     ./kcadm.sh config credentials --server <http://localhost:8080/keycloak/auth> --realm master --user admin --password admin

+  where **username** and **password** refers to an admin account that has access to the master realm

+  Now load the GOFR keycloak realm with below command

+     ./kcadm.sh create realms -f gofr/resources/keycloak/realm.json_